datacorner/data-preparation-fundamentals/code/README.md

 We leverage Tesseract on the listing 5.10 and 5.11, but this library must also be installed beforehand.

 * Windows
-  * Download: Download the installer from the official Tesseract * [OCR website](https://github.com/UB-Mannheim/tesseract/wiki)
+  * Download: Download the installer from the official [Tesseract website](https://github.com/UB-Mannheim/tesseract/wiki)
   * Installation:
       * Run the installer.
       * Choose the installation directory (e.g., C:\Program Files\Tesseract-OCR).